manybabies/validator/README.md

 Repeat this process until your dataset passes validation.

 </details>

 <details>
-<summary><strong>When your dataset passes</strong></summary>
+<summary><strong>Step 7: When your dataset passes</strong></summary>

 Once the validator reports that your dataset is valid, it meets the requirements defined by the selected project specification and is ready for submission.
+The hidden **Download Validated CSV File** button will now appear; click the button to download a copy of the validated data, converted to a standardized format (i.e. comma-delimited).

 </details>